Results and questions on matchings in groups and vector subspaces of fields: Matchings in linear subspaces of field extensions

 We now focus on proving Theorem \ref{primitive}.
 Given a finite extension $L/F$, primitive subspaces are those $F$-subspaces of $L$ that intersect any extension $E\subsetneq L$ of $F$ only trivially.
 By the primitive element theorem, there are only finitely many intermediate subfields if and only if $L/F$ is a simple extension (of course there is no primitive subspace unless $L/F$ is simple).
 Therefore, to determine the largest possible dimension of a primitive subspace of $L$ in the setting of Theorem \ref{primitive}, one needs to determine the same for $F$-subspaces which intersect members of a certain finite family $\mathcal{V}$ of $F$-subspaces of $L$ trivially -- $\mathcal{V}$ being the family of proper intermediate subfields of the extension $L/F$.
 This is easier to do if the base field $F$ is infinite or at least large enough; see Lemma \ref{infinite field} below.
 However, finite-dimensional vector spaces over finite fields may be covered by finitely many of their proper subspaces.
 So, in order to establish Theorem \ref{primitive} for finite $F$, one should take into account that $\mathcal{V}$ here is a special family of subspaces whose members are subfields.
-This is more subtle and will be discussed in Lemma \ref{finite field}.
+This is more subtle and will be discussed in Lemma \ref{finite field}. \begin{example} Let $E:=F(a)$ be a proper subfield of $L$ where $k:=[E:F]>1$.
+Then $A:=E$ is not matched to any subspace of the form $B:=\langle a,\dots,a^{k-1},x\rangle$ where $x\in L\setminus E$ (\cite{MR2735391}).
+See \cite[Theorem 3.1]{MR1618439} for the group-theoretic analogue. \end{example}

 \begin{lemma} Let $V$ be a finite-dimensional vector space over a field $F$ and let $\mathcal{V}=\{V_i\}_{i=1}^{m}$ be a finite family of subspaces of $V$ where $m\leq\#F$.
 Then the largest possible dimension of a subspace $W$ of $V$ which intersects every member of $\mathcal{V}$ trivially is given by